Sesame seeds (sesamum indicum) are one of the oldest condiments known to man. Let’s take a look at sesame seed benefits.

-Sesame increases the fat burning process and decreases the fat storage in the body.
-Intake of sesame seeds has given excellent results as a therapeutic strategy in the prevention of obesity induced type 2 hyperglycemia.27
+Sesame increases the fat burning process and decreases fat storage in the body.
+Intake of sesame seeds has given excellent results as a therapeutic strategy in the prevention of obesity-induced type 2 hyperglycemia.27

 Sesame Seeds Nullify The Effects Of Alcohol